DamithDR/uksc/README.md

-# Doing Legal Judgment Prediction in the Right Way with Large Language Models
+# UKSC-JP: A Legal Judgement Prediction Benchmark for the United Kingdom Supreme Court

 ## Installation